Following the COVID-19 pandemic, the assessment pathway has been modified to:

 - Reduce the burden on services, many of whom have been significantly affected by COVID-19

-This article contains a summary of the changes and is aimed at endoscopy services who would like to book an assessment.
+This article contains a summary of the changes and is aimed at endoscopy services that would like to book an assessment or that are completing their annual review.
 We will continually update this where necessary to maintain the quality of assessments and to keep in line with government advice.

 Your lead assessor will notify you 6 weeks before the site assessment to clarify who will not be in attendance.